unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 For ICU4X we have already explained the three kinds of operations that requires one to go through a list of languages to find a match: vertical fallback, horizontal fallback, and language matching.

-The core difference between the matching described here and what I called “fallback” (vertical and horizontal) is that the matching affects big sections of the UI, and cannot be “hidden” under the cover, the way fallback can.
+The core difference between the matching described here and what is called above as “fallback” (vertical and horizontal) is that the matching affects big sections of the UI, and cannot be “hidden” under the cover, the way fallback can.
 It has to be public functionality, exposed to developers.

 It is used to determine the locale of the whole application, or just a dialog / screen / panel.
 Something composed of several UI elements (text content, labels, lists, buttons, and so on), some with locale-dependent fragments (dates / times / numbers, and so on).